 About St. Paul’s Westfield

 Music has been an integral part of the history of St. Paul’s including a choir of men and boys which existed for nearly a century.
-From the 1980’s on, the choir has consisted of men and women supplemented by professional singers.
-And since the 1960’s, an annual concert is given, often with orchestral accompaniment by members of the New Jersey Symphony.
-Under organist/choirmaster Charles Banks, five additional choirs have been created and perform on special occasions and feast days.
+From the 1980s on, the choir has consisted of men and women supplemented by professional singers.
+There is also a hand bell choir, as well as children’s choir opportunities at special services during the year.

 The official website of the Episcopal Church of the United States.

-Anglicans Online is staffed by an unpaid group not affiliated officially with any church body.
-The site is updated every week because of our belief that global communications can help foster global unity in our faith.
+Anglicans Online is staffed by an unpaid group not affiliated officially with any church.
+The site is updated every week because of the belief that global communications can help foster global unity in faith.
 The issues that unite us are so much stronger and larger than the issues that might sometimes divide us.
-Visit Site